The country

 The humanitarian situation

-The Syrian conflict is one of the largest and most complex humanitarian crises worldwide.
-The crisis continues to cause tremendous human suffering to people both inside and outside the country.
-People in Syria have been subject to massive and systematic violations of international humanitarian and human rights law.
-Since 2011 hundreds of thousands of Syrians have been killed and maimed, and millions have been forced to flee.
+The Syrian conflict is one of the largest and most complex humanitarian crises worldwide, inflicting enormous human suffering on people inside and outside the country.
+The people of Syria have been subjected to massive and systematic violations of international humanitarian and human rights law.
+Since 2011, hundreds of thousands of Syrians have been killed and maimed, and millions have been forced to flee their homes.

-While 7.2 million women, men and children are internally displaced in their own country, the ongoing civil war has resulted in more than 6.4 million Syrian refugees, located mostly in Turkey, Lebanon and Jordan.
-Neighboring Turkey hosts the largest number of Syrian refugees, currently some 3.2 million people.
-Germany is the largest non-neighboring host country, with more than 670,000 refugees from Syria.
+While 7.2 million women, men and children are internally displaced in their own country, the ongoing civil war has resulted in more than 6.4 million Syrian refugees, mostly in Turkey, Lebanon and Jordan.
+Neighboring Turkey hosts the largest number of Syrian refugees, currently around 3.2 million.
+Germany is the largest non-neighboring host country, with more than 700,000 refugees from Syria.

-Syria, a country that used to be self-sufficient in food, is among the six most food insecure countries in the world, according to the World Food Programme (WFP).
-After thirteen years of conflict, 12 million people are experiencing acute food insecurity.
-Another 2.9 million people are at risk of falling into hunger, meaning that 65 percent of the population may soon be unable to feed their families.
+Syria, a country that used to be self-sufficient in food, is one of the six most food insecure countries in the world, according to the World Food Programme (WFP).
+After thirteen years of conflict, 12 million people are acutely food insecure.
+Another 2.9 million are at risk of hunger, meaning that 65 percent of the population could soon be unable to feed their families.

 2.5 million people are severely food insecure, and their lives are at risk without food assistance.
 Child and maternal malnutrition is increasing at an unprecedented rate.
-More than 650,000 children under the age of five show signs of stunting due to severe malnutrition, and a third of the countryโs children live in food poverty โ consuming just two or fewer food groups a day.
-WFP is providing monthly assistance for nearly seven million people.
+More than 650,000 children under the age of five show signs of stunting due to severe malnutrition, and one-third of the country's children live in food poverty - consuming two or fewer food groups per day.
+WFP provides monthly assistance to nearly seven million people.

-The UN estimates that in 2024 approximately 16.7 million people will need life-saving and life-sustaining humanitarian assistance and protection.
+The UN estimates that in 2024, some 16.7 million people are in need of life-saving and life-sustaining humanitarian assistance and protection.
 After more than a decade of conflict, children continue to pay the highest price.
 6.5 million children in Syria are in need of humanitarian assistance.
 While half a million boys and girls are chronically malnourished, the majority of Syrian children have experienced nothing but violent conflict.

-The earthquakes also severely affected northwestern Syria, a region where 4.2 million people already relied on humanitarian aid to survive.
-According to the United Nations.
-8.8 million people in Syria were directly affected by the devastating earthquakes and required humanitarian assistance.
-Particularly in the northwest of the country, the effects of the earthquake, coupled with more than 13 years of conflict, have made reconstruction an extremely difficult task.
+The earthquakes also severely affected northwestern Syria, a region where 4.2 million people already depended on humanitarian assistance to survive.
+According to the United Nations, 8.8 million people in Syria were directly affected by the devastating earthquakes and required humanitarian assistance.
+Particularly in the north-west of the country, the effects of the earthquake, coupled with more than 13 years of conflict, have made reconstruction an extremely difficult task.

 A cholera outbreak was declared by the Syrian government on September 10, 2022.
-As of December 2023, there have been more than 184,000 confirmed or suspected cases of cholera across the country, according to the World Health Organization (WHO).
+By December 2023, there were more than 184,000 confirmed or suspected cases of cholera across the country, according to the World Health Organization (WHO).

-The 2024 Syria Humanitarian Response Plan (HRP) seeks US$4.4 billion to reach some 13 million people with humanitarian assistance.
-Halfway through the year, however, the UN's humanitarian appeal for people inside the country is only 14 percent funded.
+The 2024 Syria Humanitarian Response Plan (HRP) called for US $4.4 billion to reach some 13 million people with humanitarian assistance.
+As of December, however, the UN's humanitarian appeal for people inside the country was only 31 percent funded.

-The 2024 Syria Regional Refugee and Resilience Plan (3RP), led by the Office of the United Nations High Commissioner for Refugees (UNHCR), appeals for US$5.7 billion to reach 12.9 million people in Syria's neighboring countries.
-The 3RP aims to reach some 6.3 million refugees, asylum-seekers and stateless people, as well as more than 6.6 million members of host communities, but is only 6 percent funded, as of June.
+The Syria Regional Refugee and Resilience Plan 2024 (3RP), led by the UN Refugee Agency (UNHCR), sought $5.7 billion to reach 12.9 million people in Syria's neighboring countries.
+The 3RP aims to reach some 6.3 million refugees, asylum-seekers and stateless people, as well as more than 6.6 million members of host communities, but was only 29 percent funded as of December.

 The United Nations appealed for $4.44 billion in funding for the Syrian crisis in 2022.
 As of December 2022, only $2.11 billion had been received from donors (47 percent funded).